 - 5.12 The council has a standardised approach to managing its partnerships as detailed in the Partnership Governance Framework.
 This supports officers and stakeholders in ensuring that good governance is understood and embedded from the outset and throughout the lifetime of all partnerships.
-The governance arrangements of the council's partnerships, which are on the Register of Significant Partnerships, are self-assessed regularly to provide assurance that effective arrangements are in place, and to highlight any governance challenges which need to be addressed. - 5.13 Partnership working has become even more vital during the COVID-19 pandemic.
+The governance arrangements of the council's partnerships, which are on the Register of Significant Partnerships, are self-assessed regularly to provide assurance that effective arrangements are in place, and to highlight any governance challenges which need to be addressed. - 5.13 Partnership working became even more vital during the COVID-19 pandemic.
 Effective working relationships have led to positive outcomes across many areas of the council.
-During 2020/21 the council has seen their relationship with some of their key partners change, to enable prompt response to emergency planning.
-This includes the Police and Health as key partners in the response to the pandemic. - 5.14 In the area of Adult Social Care close working with the Clinical Commissioning Group (CCG) on a radically different discharge to assess model partly funded by the CCG allowed for a significantly increased discharge rate from hospital.
-In children's Social Care a new pooled budget for children with complex needs is now in the final stages of development involving the CCG, Bristol and North Somerset Councils.
+This includes the Police and Health as key partners in the response to the pandemic. - 5.14 In the area of Adult Social Care, close working with the Clinical Commissioning Group (CCG) on a radically different discharge to assess model partly funded by the CCG, allowed for a significantly increased discharge rate from hospital.
+In Children's Social Care, a new pooled budget for children with complex needs has been implemented.
+It provides a positive opportunity to work with colleagues from partner agencies including the CCG to secure creative ways to meet need.
+Though use of the funds has thus far been slow, the council will continue to pursue opportunities to work in this collaborative manner.